 - (d) Not to pay any rates, nor operate welfare or bonus schemes, other than those approved by the Board. - (e) Not to pay for overtime, which is not actually worked. - (f) Not to employ Operatives on a Labour-Only Subcontracting Basis. - (g) To operate for all Operatives the Holidays with Pay, Sickness with Pay Schemes laid down by the Board.
-(This shall not preclude the provision by the Employer of a private welfare scheme additional to the Scheme(s) laid down by the Board). - (h) To undertake, if eligible, to be a member of the Association of Plumbing & Heating Contractors (APHC) or the National Federation of Builders (NFB) - formerly part of the Construction Confederation - if not already a member, and to remain in membership.
+(This shall not preclude the provision by the Employer of a private welfare scheme additional to the Scheme(s) laid down by the Board). - (h) To undertake, if eligible, to be a member of the Association of Plumbing & Heating Contractors (APHC) if not already a member, and to remain in membership.

 The firm will then be registered as an Employer under the Board.
-An Employer not eligible for membership of the APHC or the NFB shall be registered on payment to the Board of such annual subscription as the Board shall lay down.
+An Employer not eligible for membership of the APHC shall be registered on payment to the Board of any such annual subscription as the Board shall lay down.